 Before Jerry arrived, Gloria said they never knew what to expect when Jerry came home.
 Sometimes he’d have a smile on his face, other times his face would be beet red from anger.
 He might ask for an apple or toss his backpack at his mother.
 It was common for Jerry to be the only child in the school van, “for safety reasons.”Good days or bad, whether alone or with other kids, there was an extra staff member assigned to sit next to him, to and from school.

 We decided it would be a good idea for me to meet with Jerry alone so, as planned, I followed Gloria outside.
 I met the teacher’s aide, and escort, John.
-He told Gloria that Jerry had a mixed day.
-John said Jerry was “good in the morning, but he became very agitated in the afternoon, so we had him in a ‘time out.’”

-“Time out” meant he was taken from the classroom, and a staff member was assigned to supervise him in a separate and isolated room.
+John told Gloria that Jerry had a mixed day.
+He said Jerry was “good in the morning, but he became very agitated in the afternoon, so we had him in a time-out.
+Time-out meant he was taken from the classroom, and a staff member was assigned to supervise him in a separate and isolated room.
 No teaching occurred.
 It was supervision only, so Jerry wouldn’t disrupt the classroom.
 John was twenty-something, very nice, liked his job, kids liked him, and very poorly trained in child management methods.

 Jerry was a normal sized 9-year-old, maybe a bit smaller than most, but not by much.
 He was slender and he looked in good health.
 He had light brown hair, he was fair skinned, and he was dressed nicely by his mother.
 However, on this day, his clothes were disheveled, as though he had been wrestling.
 I learned later, while being escorted out of the classroom to his time out, Jerry had to be restrained by John and another aide at school.
-I remember thinking, when I first saw him, he looked like an angry Dennis the Menace.

 In her most cautious voice, as though she was trying to avoid an outburst, mother started to introduce me to Jerry.
 I interrupted, just a little, as I smiled at Jerry.
-I learned during my conversation with Gloria and her mother that he liked baseball.
+I learned during my conversation with Gloria and her mother he liked baseball.